CamdenClark/carrier.nvim/README.md

 2. Have curl installed on your machine

-3. Install `plenary.nvim` and `carrier` using your package manager:
+3. Install `plenary.nvim` and `carrier.nvim` using your package manager:

 For example, using plug